 ProtonVPN is based in Switzerland, which has some of the toughest data privacy laws in the world.
 Switzerland also doesn’t have any mandatory data retention laws, and it isn’t a part of the 5/9/14 Eyes Alliances (a group of nations that have agreed to share intelligence data).

 I really like that all of ProtonVPN’s apps are open-source.
 This means anyone can investigate ProtonVPN’s security.
-Plus, all of ProtonVPN’s apps have been independently audited and verified for vulnerable security risks — the audits found only “medium” and “low” risks that ProtonVPN quickly resolved.
+Plus, all of ProtonVPN’s apps have been independently audited and verified for vulnerable security risks (the audits found only “medium” and “low” risks that ProtonVPN quickly resolved) — I think this is really great because most people don’t have the technical background to audit the apps’ code themselves.
+Private Internet Access also has open-source apps, but they haven’t been audited like ProtonVPN’s apps.

-Like CyberGhost VPN, ProtonVPN issues transparency reports that detail all of the requests it receives for user data (from law enforcement and government agencies).
+ProtonVPN also issues transparency reports that detail all of the requests it receives for user data (from law enforcement and government agencies).
 When you look at these reports, you may notice large gaps in between the dates each report is published, but this is because ProtonVPN rarely receives user data requests.

 Overall, ProtonVPN has a transparent no-logs policy, is headquartered in a country with strict data privacy protection laws, and has open-source apps that have been audited and confirmed to be safe.